 – Oakland Museum of California (at an exhibit of Roy De Forest‘s work)

 Running wild through Michigan woods and having a garbage dump next door had major influences on how I think about materials, both natural and unnatural.
-My art mentality and focus lives somewhere between the woods, the junkyard, and my personal mythology – an insider/outsider artist.
+My art mentality and focus live somewhere between the woods, the junkyard, and my personal mythology – an insider/outsider artist.
 My mother’s writing, art, poetry and inner light resonate through my life and creative works.
 She wrote about moonshine, getting on the love bus, and life as it is.
 A dominant theme in her writing, which I carry forward in my own work, is “Moments of Magic, Places of Rescue.”
-I thankful to my mother and the many artists who have appeared in my life to inspire me and blur the lines between poetry and art and expressions that jump into my heart and soul.
+I am thankful to my mother and the many artists who have appeared in my life to inspire me and blur the lines between poetry and art and expressions that jump into my heart and soul.

 “Make your life a work of art.” -Sheila Rubin, Therapist